berryvansomeren/toucan/README.md

 ![test](./ui/toucan_icon_100_100.png)

 **Toucan** gives your images an artsy low-poly effect.
-We do so by creating a delauney traingulation over a set of points.
+We do so by creating a Delauney triangulation over a set of points.
 The points are determined using Poisson disc sampling, SIFT keypoints and a Canny edge detector.

 -----